Lukas-Opatril/JS-Tetris/README.md

 # JS-Tetris
-Tetris written in Javascript :)
+Tetris written in Javascript with Canvas API, no grid.